-Nearby Chorley now boasts five micropubs in the town centre, all worthy of a visit.
+Nearby Chorley now boasts six micropubs in the town centre, all worthy of a visit.
 Getting from Wigan to Chorley couldn’t be easier – Arriva Bus 362 runs every 15 minutes during the day and the journey takes just 40 minutes.
-An all-day Arriva bus ticket costs just £4.20 so you can hop on and off when you want.
-This means you can also visit two more micropubs en-route – the Albion Ale House in Standish and Blundells Café Bar on the outskirts of Wigan.
+You can also visit two more micropubs en-route – the Albion Ale House in Standish and Blundells Café Bar on the outskirts of Wigan.
 If you’re feeling really adventurous, you can also combine this pub crawl with our Standish pub crawl.

 It’s just a short hop from the bus station to the Ale Station on Chapel Street which opened on 14th July 2016 in premises previously used as a sandwich bar.
 A modern looking venue with a wine bar feel, this inviting pub serves five changing real ales are served, mainly from north western micro breweries.
 There are also two changing real ciders.
 A state of the art digital display board provides full price information and real ale details, in addition to updated train times for the railway traveller.